TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-event-handling.md

 thumbnail: /assets/images/boring-spreadsheet.png
 ---

-wise words

-* Can select and set focus by typing cell reference into input box
+[Last time]({% link _drafts/react-spreadsheet-selection-focus.md %}) we got basic selection with a focus cell working.
+The only way of selecting something was by typing a cell reference into an input box.

-* Need to add mouse and keyboard support
+I think we need mouse and keyboard support.

 # Mouse

-* Simple to add click handler to cells for basic selection
+It's simple enough to add a click handler to each cell for basic selection.

 ```tsx
 <div